glennj/exercism.io/bash/resistor-color/README.md

 Each band has a position and a numeric value.

 The first 2 bands of a resistor have a simple encoding scheme: each color maps to a single number.
-For example, if they printed a brown band (value 1) followed by a green band (value 5), it would translate to the number 15.

 In this exercise you are going to create a helpful program so that you don't have to remember the values of the bands.
-The program will take color names as input and output a two digit number, even if the input is more than two colors!

-The band colors are encoded as follows:
+These colors are encoded as follows:

 - black: 0
 - brown: 1